linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 ### Nameserver Domain Name and Nameserver's DNS

-I do not manage the DNS zone for the domain I use as my DNS server for my other domains.
+I do not manage the DNS zone for the domain I use as my DNS server.
 There are ways to do it (look up glue records if curious) but it is much simpler not to and simplicity has benefits.

 I let Linode manage the zone for the DNS server domain.
 That zone will be the only zone not under my direct administration.

 For example, I might register the `exampledns.com` domain to use as the domain for my nameserver.
 When using the Linode DNS manager, both